jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/Monster Codex/Steam Hog.md

 RacialMods:
 Languages:
 SQ:
+SpecialAbilities:
+  Steam Cloud (Ex): >
-SpecialAbilities: Steam Cloud (Ex) As a standard action, a steam hog can emit a cloud of steam from its snout in a 10-foot-radius spread.
+    As a standard action, a steam hog can emit a cloud of steam from its snout in a 10-foot-radius spread.
 The initial burst of steam deals 2d6 points of fire damage to any creature in the area.
 The cloud remains for 1d4 rounds once created, acting as a 10-foot-radius obscuring mist.
 Any creature that begins its turn in the area of the steam must succeed at a DC 18 Fortitude save or take 1d6 points of fire damage.
 A steam hog can use its steam cloud only once every 1d6 rounds.
 The save DC is Constitution-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: